Shopify/deprecation_toolkit/README.md

 ### 🔨 `#DeprecationToolkit::Configuration#behavior`

-Behaviors defines what will happen when a non-recorded deprecations is encountered.
+Behaviors define what happens when non-recorded deprecations are encountered.

-Behaviors are class that responds to the `trigger` message.
+Behaviors are classes that have a `.trigger` class method.

 This gem provides 3 behaviors, the default one being `DeprecationToolkit::Behaviors::Raise`.